apache/arrow/docs/source/cpp/parquet.rst

 | DELTA_LENGTH_BYTE_ARRAY  | ✓        |          |         |
 +--------------------------+----------+----------+---------+

-* \(1) Only supported for encoding definition and repetition levels, not values.
+* \(1) Only supported for encoding definition, repetition levels, and boolean values.

 * \(2) On the write path, RLE_DICTIONARY is only enabled if Parquet format version 2.4 or greater is selected in :func:`WriterProperties::version`.